 Santa Ana gives families more real choice than most Orange County cities.

-- It has one of the largest provider pools in the county, with 155 licensed programs in the current local snapshot.
+- It has one of the county's largest local provider benches with 155 total childcare providers.

 How Different Parts of Santa Ana Feel for Preschool